hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Module4/Assignment3/Assignment 3_Module4_Azure Administrator Course for AZ-103 AZ-104.md

 <br>![[Pasted image 20231207123748.png]]
 I login to it to stress it
-%%I edited this picture.
-I copied one of the VMs from the pic [[Pasted image 20231207131432.png|underneath]].
-Cuse i was expecting to see the original VM next to the newly created VM from scaleet, not the case, I think this was due to repeating the steps and mixing the pics with new and old, fingers cross #%%

 <br>![[create virtual machine scale set.png]]
 In networking tab had to edit the NIC to allow inboud SSH